yaroslav-gwit/HosterCore/README.md

 We haven't implemented any tight coupling in terms of networking.
 Both, VMs and Jails, are connected to the outside world using the bridge adapters, so as long as your VPN/SD-WAN supports a `bridge` mode you'll be fine.

-Check our documentation for the specific instructions on the tech stack of your own choice.
+Check our documentation for the specific instructions on the tech stack you are interested in.

 ## Are there any plans to develop a WebUI?